 Jimmy has lensed over seventy films and filmed in over fifty countries.
 His collaborations have premiered at prominent film festivals (New Directors New Films, CPH:DOX, Ji.Hlava, Woodstock, DOCNYC, Maryland, Mill Valley, Newport Beach) and cultural institutions (The Whitney, MOMA, Viennale, Smithsonian), and have won numerous awards and grants (Sundance, Tiffany, JSP, Jerome, IFP, TFI).
 His commercial work includes the following clients: Canon, Samsung, L’Oreal, Maybelline, Redken, Rolling Stone, and Google.
 He was interviewed by Canon for a video featuring noted cinematographers and their choice of Canon lenses.

-Jimmy Ferguson is a multicultural, award-winning film artist with deep experience in all stages of production spanning narrative fiction, documentary, commercials, and contemporary art.
-He is a multilingual communicator who specializes in international production and he promotes cross-cultural awareness in his everyday practice.
+Jimmy, when not running film crews, cares for his self-sustaining land dedicated to healing in the tropical Andes of Colombia.
+He is a multilingual communicator who specializes in diverse and international productions and he promotes cross-cultural awareness in his everyday practice.